Rule of thumb: Origin and usage

-In English, rule of thumb refers to an approximate method for doing something, based on practical experience rather than theory.
 The exact origin of the phrase is uncertain.
 Its earliest (1685) appearance in print comes from a posthumously published collection of sermons by Scottish preacher James Durham: "Many profest Christians are like to foolish builders, who build by guess, and by rule of thumb (as we use to speak), and not by Square and Rule."

-The phrase is also found in Sir William Hope's The Compleat Fencing Master, 1692: "What he doth, he doth by rule of Thumb, and not by Art."
+The phrase is also found in Sir William Hope's The Compleat Fencing Master (1692): "What he doth, he doth by rule of Thumb, and not by Art."
 James Kelly's The Complete Collection of Scottish Proverbs, 1721, includes: "No Rule so good as Rule of Thumb, if it hit", meaning a practical approximation.

 Historically, the width of the thumb, or "thumb's breadth", was used as the equivalent of an inch in the cloth trade; similar expressions existed in Latin and French as well.
 The thumb has also been used in brewing beer, to gauge the heat of the brewing vat.
-Ebenezer Cobham Brewer writes that rule of thumb means a "rough measurement."
+Ebenezer Cobham Brewer writes that rule of thumb means a "rough measurement".
 He says that "Ladies often measure yard lengths by their thumb.
 Indeed, the expression 'sixteen nails make a yard' seems to point to the thumb-nail as a standard" and that "Countrymen always measure by their thumb."
 According to Phrasefinder, "The phrase joins the whole nine yards as one that probably derives from some form of measurement but which is unlikely ever to be definitively pinned down."

 Folk etymology

+A modern folk etymology holds that the phrase is derived from the maximum width of a stick allowed for wife-beating under English common law, but no such law has ever existed.

+In the 1970s, through a misunderstanding of a figure of speech, a common misconception arose that the phrase rule of thumb was related to legally condoned wife beating.